 When can the exam be taken?

 When an enrollee chooses an exam date is up to the enrollee: because an enrollee's work in the Certification Program is self-paced, enrollees are ready to take their course exams at different times of the year.
 As of late 2020, proctored exams are now offered monthly via Zoom meetings with TMCA staff.
-(Reservations on each date are limited, and advance booking/payment of the exam fee is required; see our store for current availability.)
+(Reservations on each date are limited, and advance booking of the exam is required)

 Students should reserve a testing spot not less than two weeks prior to an exam date.